Enhancing Federated Class-Incremental Learning via Spatial-Temporal Statistics Aggregation: Impact Statement

 \section{Impact Statement}

 This paper aims to advance the field of Federated Class-Incremental Learning (FCIL).
 FCIL has the potential to enable privacy-preserving continual learning in decentralized environments.
 It allows edge devices (e.g., smartphones, wearables, and IoT sensors) to collaboratively build powerful models that can incrementally learn new tasks or classes over time without sharing raw data.
 This strengthens user privacy and ensures compliance with data protection regulations (e.g., GDPR).
-Our research enhances the effectiveness and efficiency of FCIL, enabling broader applications.
+Our research enhances the effectiveness and efficiency of FCIL, enabling broader applications. \begin{section}*{Acknowledgments} This work is supported by the Chinese Academy of Sciences under grant No. XDB0690302, the National Key Research and Development Program of China (NO. 2024YFE0203200), and the National Nature Science Foundation of China (NO. U24A20329). \end{section}